Salty Girl is an environmentally responsible business, and these are some of the ways that we make the world better:

-Salty Girl jewelry boxes are made from recycled paper, or paper that is recyclable.
+- Our jewelry boxes are made from recycled paper, and are recyclable.

 For jewelry making materials, we try our hardest to make sure as many of them as possible are responsibly sourced:

 - We buy mostly lab grown diamonds that don't have such a negative impact on the environment as mined diamonds do.
 Diamonds that are natural come from reputable sources and are conflict-free.

 - We only use shells that were found empty- never with any creature still living inside.

 - The beetle wings we buy are collected after they are eaten as food in Southeast Asia, where they are also commonly used for crafts.

 - We buy vintage coral necklaces and use the pieces from them in our jewelry so we're using coral that was harvested a long time ago before coral depletion was a problem.
 Italian coral that is newer is purchased from companies that only practice sustainable coral harvesting, which is regulated in the EU by the European Union Habitat Directive.
 Under this directive there are laws which prevent the inappropriate use of instruments which may damage the seabeds and marine species in the Mediterranean area.
 In Italy, there is another law that regulates and controls coral fishing in the Mediterranean and guarantees the continuing growth of coral colonies colonies.
 Coral fishing in the Mediterranean is practiced exclusively by licensed underwater fishermen, who select only the biggest coral branches, allowing the smallest ones to continue growing.

 - We donate jewelry to the Surfrider Foundation (Oahu Chapter) silent auction fundraiser annually to support the beach cleanups and many other efforts they continually make to protect the ocean and shorelines in Hawaii.